DANGER TREES, WILL ROBINSON!

 Our sorry plaintiffs today, the Raglands, found out the power company was clearing its right-of-way, and demanded that that the utility negotiate with them about leaving some beloved pines.
 The power company didn’t bother, but instead came through with chainsaws a–buzzing, and removed every tree within 5 feet of a conductor.
 That was the company’s standard.
 When the Raglands sued, they hired an expert who testified that the trees removed were young, healthy, and posed no risk to the power lines.

-Especially in the Internet age (which started after this case), there’s no excuse for failing to check out your expert.
+Especially in the Internet age (which started after this case was decided), there’s no excuse for failing to check out your expert.
 The unsuspecting Raglands had hired a guy who used to work for Alabama Power Company.
 When he did, he based his opinion solely on height, the standard the power company used.

 After the expert’s past conspired to kneecap his testimony, the Supreme Court of Alabama held that the beauty of Alabama Power’s standard was that it was so easy to use.
 If you use the Raglands’ proposal to measure age, health, size and some mushy opinion testimony on how likely the tree was to fall on power lines, there would be no end to litigation.
-No one wanted that (lawyers excluded).
+No one wanted that (except for the lawyers, of course, who slobber at the thought like Pavlov’s dogs at the sound of the bell).
 The power company’s simple distance-to-conductor standard was easy for homeowners and utilities to understand and apply.

 The power company’s trimming of Raglands’ trees based on distance-to-conductor was held to be proper.